 A Jean Kennedy Smith Arts and Disability Program

-This year, 2015, the Kennedy Center celebrates the 25th ADA/40th VSA Anniversary Celebration, which honors the history, art, and culture of the disability community.
-The Celebration will include a retrospective featuring the work of previous VSA Emerging Young Artist Program participants at the Center in July 2015.
-During this time, the 2014 VSA Emerging Young Artists Program exhibition, The Journey, will continue to tour venues across the country.
+In 2015 the Kennedy Center celebrated the 25th ADA/40th VSA Anniversary Celebration, which honored the history, art, and culture of the disability community.
+The Celebration, which took place in July at the Center, included Focus Forward, a retrospective featuring the work of previous VSA Emerging Young Artist Program participants.

 2014: The Journey

 Emerging young visual artists with disabilities, ages 16-25, reflect on the theme The Journey- internal and external, personal and communal, human and technological – our journeys shape our aesthetic and environmental terrain and define our daily lives.

 To read more about the 2014 VSA Emerging Young Artists and to see the artworks selected for display in the traveling exhibition, please click here: The Journey Catalogue